Spaghetti-jpg/Random-skill-level-SPT-Mod/README.md

 ## A new profile is recommended!

+Implemented a system for checking the selected faction in the profile.
+If you choose Bear, then the mastery of weapons will increase only for weapons common in the Russian army.
+If you choose USEC, then the mastery of weapons will increase for weapons common in NATO countries.

+Simply put, Bear does not know how to handle NATO weapons, and USEC does not know how to handle Russian weapons

-This mod only changes the level of skills that are zero.
-Each new profile will have different skill levels
+This mod only changes the skill and mastery level of weapons, which are zero.
+Each profile will have different skill and mastery levels.

 ## [Installation](#installation)